Pain medications - narcoticsPainkillers; Drugs for pain; Analgesics; Opioids

-Narcotics (also called opioid pain relievers) are used only for pain that is severe and is not helped by other types of painkillers.
-When used carefully and under a doctor's direct care, these drugs can be effective at reducing pain.
+Narcotics are also called opioid pain relievers.
+They are used only for pain that is severe and is not helped by other types of painkillers.
+When used carefully and under a health care provider's direct care, these drugs can be effective at reducing pain.

 NAMES OF NARCOTICS

-- Fentanyl (Duragesic) -- available as a patch
+- Fentanyl -- available as a patch

-At other times, the health care provider may suggest taking a narcotic on a regular schedule.
-Allowing the pain medication to wear off before taking more of it can make the pain difficult to control.
+Or, your doctor may suggest taking a narcotic on a regular schedule.
+Allowing the medicine to wear off before taking more of it can make the pain difficult to control.

 You may need a pain specialist to help you manage long-term pain.